Features

 is getting created.
 For such test scenarios where we need to check whether the

-DB data has been created/updated, we can make use of assert_difference
+DB data has been created/updated, we can make use of assert_difference, where

 the table: